 One of the most famous guitar tutorial sites is Jamplay.
-After reading this JamPlay review, we decided to conduct a complete evaluation of the site, to determine the way in which guitar students can profit using their tutorials.
-About 2 hours into our Jamplay review, we were certainly pleased.
+After reading another JamPlay review, I decided to conduct a complete evaluation of the site, to determine the way in which guitar students can profit using their tutorials.
+About 2 hours into my Jamplay review, I was certainly pleased.

 The site is absolutely enormous.
 They have tons of lessons at all difficulty levels, addressing all styles.
 Jamplay also has several practical guitar tools, such as the online metronome, backing tracks, chord library, etc.

 Browsing through the video lessons is also super easy, which is great, since simply finding the thing you would like to learn from the thousands of tutorials they have could alternatively be a real pain.